samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 	```
 	ENTRYPOINT ['python3.6', 'main.py']
 	```
-11. At the bottom of your the file containing your containers main function, you will need to add the following lines, replacing `main_function()` with your main function.
+11. At the bottom of your the file containing your container's main function, you will need to add the following lines, replacing `main_function()` with your main function.
 You do not need to pass any arguments to the `main_function` as these will be handled by `click`.
 	```
 	if __name__ == "__main__":
 		main_function()